 Winter Smorgasburg + Brooklyn Flea | 625 Atlantic Ave (Atlantic Center), Brooklyn, NY

-Have you eaten at any of these food markets before?
-What other markets would you recommend visiting?
-If you loved our post, please leave us a comment and show us some love on social media using the buttons below
+Have you eaten at any of these food halls before?
+What other food markets in NYC would you recommend visiting?
+If you loved our best food markets in New York City post, please leave us a comment and show us some love on social media using the buttons below.

 If you liked our post on the best food markets in New York City, then check:

 - A guide to Bath Christmas Market

 - Best pancakes in New York: Bubby’s | REVIEW

 - A guide to Broadway Market in Hackney, London